Population: 1.81 million (2011 Census) Area: 13,843 km2 c.175km wide and 135km high. Border: 360km (with the Republic of

 Longest river: River Bann (129km)

 Government: Part of the United Kingdom of Great Britain and Northern Ireland (also comprising England, Scotland and Wales).
-Prime Minister David Cameron (Conservative).
-Secretary of Sate Theresa Villiers MP (head of the Northern Ireland Office).
+Prime Minister Theresa May (Conservative).
+Secretary of Sate James Brokenshire MP (head of the Northern Ireland Office).
 There are 18 NI MPs; DUP 10, Sinn Fein 7, Lady Sylvia Hermon (Independent Unionist) 1.
 Due to their opposition of NI's inclusion in the UK (and Parliament's oath of allegiance to the Queen), Sinn Fein's five MPs do not take their seats at Westminster.

 Languages: English (predominant), Irish Gaelic, Ulster-Scots (dialect variant of the English language originating in Scotland).